NASA-IMPACT/hls-sentinel2-downloader/README.md

 ## Deploy Instructions

+ # TODO Add instructions to create workspace for terraform or use variable PROJECT_PREFIX

 First copy the file `terraform/conf.auto.tfvars.example` to `terraform/conf.auto.tfvars` and fill in the necessary values.
 You need to provide the Copenicus username and password as well as the public key for the ssh-key with which you want to deploy the EC2 instance.
 You can also modify the database settings as you like.

 After that, you are ready to deploy: